Sphingolipid

+A type of lipid generally found on the outer layer of the plasma membrane; they increase membrane rigidity and make the membrane more resistant to mechanical or chemical disruption.

 Sphingolipids are a class of lipids containing a backbone of sphingoid bases, which are a set of aliphatic amino alcohols that includes sphingosine.
 They were discovered in brain extracts in the 1870s and were named after the mythological sphinx because of their enigmatic nature.
 These compounds play important roles in signal transduction and cell recognition.
 Sphingolipidoses, or disorders of sphingolipid metabolism, have particular impact on neural tissue.
 A sphingolipid with a terminal hydroxyl group is a ceramide.
 Other common groups bonded to the terminal oxygen atom include phosphocholine, yielding a sphingomyelin, and various sugar monomers or dimers, yielding cerebrosides and globosides, respectively.
 Cerebrosides and globosides are collectively known as glycosphingolipids.